ibisba/knowledgebook/pages/access/tans_hub.md

 ### Process steps

-•Meeting of Hub representative with all the Facility Operators (FO) involved in the project The meetings will be minuted
+* Meeting of Hub representative with all the Facility Operators (FO) involved in the project The meetings will be minuted
-•Project steps to be decided by the FO together with the clients The project steps will be documented in a spreadsheet The project steps will specify, / reference the protocol - which includes the inputs and outputs
+* Project steps to be decided by the FO together with the clients The project steps will be documented in a spreadsheet The project steps will specify, / reference the protocol - which includes the inputs and outputs

 ### What exactly will the TNAs provide to the Hub?
-•Data/information is added to the HUB while the project is ongoing.
-This involves the Hub representative •Data can include:
+* Data/information is added to the HUB while the project is ongoing.
+This involves the Hub representative
+* Data can include:
   Protocols
   Experimental Inputs and Outputs
   Quantitative Raw Data
   Processed and Analysed Data
   Final Reports
-•The data is associated with the project and referenced by a step / assay.
+* The data is associated with the project and referenced by a step / assay.
-•The data should specify if it is an input or an output of the step.
+* The data should specify if it is an input or an output of the step.
-•The final reports should be specified as documents and associated with the project.
+* The final reports should be specified as documents and associated with the project.

 ### What Hub structure will the information be  incorporated to
-•Project structure to be decided by the Facility Operator in conjunction with the Hub representative
+* Project structure to be decided by the Facility Operator in conjunction with the Hub representative